Instances of Internet shutdowns in India, i.e. state imposed blanket bans on access to internet

 Along with being a medium for communication, it has also been instrumental in flourishing the economy,

-expanding education, emergency services and dispersal of e-governance initiatives.
+expanding education, expanding/ facilitating, emergency services and dispersal of e-governance initiatives.
 Family life is now

 dependent on the availability of digital communications throughout Indian society, as are all the

-As a part of this project, we track incidents of Internet shutdowns across India in at attempt to
+As a part of this project, we track incidents of Internet shutdowns across India in an attempt to

 draw attention to the troubling trend of disconnecting access to Internet services, for reasons ranging

 from curbing unrest to preventing cheating in an examination.
-As part of the project we also document
+We also document

-the impact of shutdowns by talking to citizens and understanding the impact that has been caused by net
+the impact of shutdowns by talking to citizens and understanding the impact caused by internet

-With this wesbiye, we aim to stand strong with the message that the information superhighway that is
+With this website, we aim to stand strong with the message that the information superhighway,

 Why Should I Care